Toorak: Politics

-At State level, it mostly falls within the electorate of Malvern (currently held by the Liberals' Michael O'Brien) since the 2006 Victorian State Election, with the western part of the suburb falling within the electorate of Prahran (currently held by Sam Hibbins on behalf the Australian Greens).
+At state level, it falls within the electorate of Malvern (currently held by the Liberals' Michael O'Brien) since the 2006 Victorian State Election.
 At local council level, Toorak falls within the City of Stonnington.

 Toorak has historically voted for conservative political parties.
-The Liberal Party retained the seat of Malvern in the 2018 State Election, although there was a 10.1% swing to the Australian Labor Party.
+The Liberal Party retained the seat of Malvern in the 2022 state election, with a 2% swing towards O'Brien.